Running the Paschal Mystery

 If you would like Dr. Nelson-Johnson to visit your organization with this presentation, contact us.

-We are currently creating an interactive video-based curriculum to offer for sale to parents, schools, institutions, and anyone else interested in learning about this powerful positive vision of sexuality.
-Check back soon to find various packages of Sexuality: Celebrate the Gift and Become Makers of Love.
+We currently offer an interactive video-based curriculum to offer for sale to parents, schools, institutions, and anyone else interested in learning about this powerful positive vision of sexuality.
+To learn more or to order a copy, contact us.